|

 (this article has been edited)

-company Fuji Heavy Industries Ltd plan to form a technological partnership
+and Subaru parent company Fuji Heavy Industries Ltd plan to form a technological

-in hybrid vehicles, the Nihon Keizai Shimbun reported without citing sources.
+partnership in hybrid vehicles, the Nihon Keizai Shimbun reported without

-motor and an internal combustion engine, such as a gasoline engine.
+an electric motor and an internal combustion engine, such as a gasoline

 In return, Fuji Heavy is considering supplying Lithium ion batteries to Toyota for use in hybrid vehicles.
 This battery that Fuji Heavy co-developed with NEC Corp may be suitable for cars because it is small and highly vibration-resistant, it said.